-The Fall 2019 Equipment Pickup has been scheduled for Tuesday, August 27 in the equipment room at the back of the north concession stand at Iowa City Kickers Soccer Park, 4400 Soccer Park Rd.
+The Spring 2020 Equipment Pickup has been scheduled for Tuesday, March 24 in the equipment room at the back of the north concession stand at Iowa City Kickers Soccer Park, 4400 Soccer Park Rd.
 If you are coaching a Kindergarten through 2nd grade team, please come between 6pm and 7pm.
 If you are coaching a 3rd grade through high school team, please come between 7pm and 8pm.
 Rosters, schedules, player awards, balls/cones, goalie jerseys, and uniforms for players grades 3 and up will be available.
 Equipment handout will be held rain or shine.
 If you cannot attend on this date, please make arrangements to send a representative from your team.

 HEAD COACH BACKGROUND CHECKS

 Criminal background screening on Head Coaches is conducted by an outside third party which specializes in such work, and overseen (in specific instances) by a screening committee, a subset of a the Kickers board.
 This is executed in an effort to protect the children who participate in organized soccer activities.